-The willows in this section have been mapped and where we have landowner consent they have been treated.
+The willows in this section have been mapped and where we have landowner consent they have been treated in May 2008.
 The numbers of crack willows in this section are not significant

 Photos from the mapping and treatment trip on … can be see here.